• Home

 Continuous Improvement Strategies at Work - Metrics & More

-Presenters: Julie Lavanway and Baylee Boyer, Hanson International, and Kimberly Wojtkowiak, Crescent Industries
+Presenters: Julie Lavanway, Hanson International; Kimberly Wojtkowiak, Crescent Industries

 Many AMBA members are struggling to maintain profitability, which has thrust the importance of continuous improvement initiatives and cost-savings programs into the limelight.
 From the development of strategic plans to leveraging capital expenditures and tools like Smartsheet, AMBA members Hanson International and Crescent Industries will outline the many ways operational efficiencies have impacted their bottom-lines and the importance that organizational buy-in has played in the integration of new programs, ideas and equipment.